shafiq-ahmed/opengl-shootinggame/README.md

 ## Instructions

-Use J and K keys to steer the canon left and right.
+Use J and L keys to steer the canon left and right.
 Press R to fire.

 **1. Collision Detection**